Shivshanker869/Selenium_TestAutomation_Challenge/README.md

 # Selenium_TestAutomation_Challenge
-Automation framework for Demo Web Shop using Selenium WebDriver, Java, and TestNG with Page Object Model.
+Automation framework for Challenge using Selenium WebDriver, Java, and TestNG with Page Object Model.